 BritBox VS Netflix / Amazon Prime Video / NOW

 BritBox was aiming to take the UK streaming market by storm… at some point.
 But even now, it’s almost impossible to compare it to the competition.

 You might say NOW is a closer competitor, with several hundred TV titles in its Entertainment Pass, but their emphasis is different – they focus on newer, highly-talked about American shows, and less on older library content.
 (Plus, NOW have struck a deal with Channel 5 to add 300 hours of content – perhaps as an answer to BritBox).

 So if I had to compare BritBox to anything, it’s to something like Shudder (A horror movies subscription service) – a niche service that’s aimed at a very specific crowd, with very specific tastes – British content in this case.

-And indeed, that’s what BritBox are focusing on, saying that BritBox has “The biggest collection of British boxsets in one place, compared to any other SVOD service”.
+And indeed, that’s what BritBox is focusing on, saying that BritBox has “The biggest collection of British boxsets in one place, compared to any other SVOD service”.

 In the future, once BritBox adds more exclusive content and original productions – then MAYBE it’ll pose some competition to the streaming giants.
 Until then, it’s very much a niche service.

 Bottom Line: Is BritBox Worth It?

 So, is BritBox worth £5.99/month?
 If you like British TV, and there are at least a few shows on there that you want to watch – then sure, hop on for a month or two (It’s a shame they don’t let you see what shows are on without actually registering first, though – almost no other service does that).

 That’s the beauty of cord cutting and streaming subscription services – you can subscribe for one or two months, and then cancel.